-President Martin Van Buren, a Democrat, visited Springfield between June 16 and 19, 1842, and while there he visited the home of his first cousin, George Brunk, in Cotton Hill Township near Rochester.
+Former president Martin Van Buren visited Springfield between June 16 and 19, 1842, and while there he visited the home of his first cousin, George Brunk, in Cotton Hill Township near Rochester.
 The house still stands today.

-Van Buren came to Springfield because he recognized it as a strategic political and geographical point in the country and hoped it would help his political comeback.
+Van Buren, a Democrat who was president from 1837 to 1841, came to Springfield because he recognized it as a strategic political and geographical point in the country and hoped it would help his political comeback.
 Feeling that the sophisticated Van Buren might find Brunk’s accommodations rather crude, his central Illinois hosts turned to Abraham Lincoln, even though Lincoln, a Whig, was a political opponent of Van Buren.

 On Thursday, June 16, 1842.
 Lincoln went with a reception committee, composed largely of Democrats, to Rochester to meet Van Buren.
 The evening was spent at the home of a Mrs. Doty.